Lab Members

 Mitchell Edwards - C3 VIP Course and 2022 SARE Program

 Mitchell is interested in anything biology related.
-He is currently a Sophomore at the College of Western Idaho and is currently pursuing a degree in exercise science and plans to double major in biology.
+He is currently finishing his Bachelors in Biology at Boise State after transferring from the College of Western Idaho with a degree in Exercise Science and Biology.
 He plans to attend a physical therapy program after getting his bachelor's degree.

 Former Lab Members